avalon60/OraTAPI/README.md

 - `build-e` runs `poetry install --sync`
 - `freeze` exports `requirements.txt` from `poetry.lock`
-- `package.sh` exports `requirements.txt` and then builds the source distribution archive
+- `package.sh` exports `requirements.txt` and builds the release artefacts used for packaging

 Poetry is required only on the development machine.
 It is not required on the target system when installing from a packaged release.